 Odds are you know a thing or two about WhatsApp.
 Even if you haven’t used the popular chat app, you probably know someone who does.
-After all, WhatsApp is used by 1.5 billion globally.
+After all, WhatsApp is used by approximately 2 billion people globally.

-The free chat app allows you to chat one-on-one and in groups group (for up to 256 people), as well as make voice and video calls.
+The free chat app allows you to chat one-on-one and in groups (of up to 1,024 people), as well as make voice and video calls.
 Users can share media, format text, and also back up chats on Google Drive and iCloud.

 Users looking for a Telegram alternative could do worse than WhatsApp, as its popularity alone makes it a strong contender.
 And unlike Telegram, WhatsApp encrypts everything end-to-end – chats, calls, shared media, you name it.

 Interested parties should know, though, that end-to-end encryption isn’t the be all end all of a secure chat app.
-WhatsApp was hacked in the spring of 2019, and just recently announced a vulnerability to spyware via GIFs sent from third parties.
+WhatsApp was hacked in the spring of 2019 and announced a vulnerability to spyware via GIFs sent from third parties.